airbus-seclab/bincat/doc/install_manual.md

 ```

 ### OCaml compilation
-If messages indicating that the `-fPIC` must be used, update your OCaml installation to 4.02.3.

 ## Install (macOS)
 **Warning**: the authors do not use macOS anymore, and thus do not test this